mrprint/substrings/README.md

-# The tool designed to find the most common sequences in a binary file of gigabytes in size
+# The tool designed to find FAST the most common sequences in a binary file of gigabytes in size

-It was originally aimed at analyzing crush dumps.
+It was originally intended for crash dump analysis, so the values ​​obtained are approximate.
+However, you can ask the tool to be more precise.
 You require a c++ compiler with standard 23's generator support, e.g. g++14 or higher.

 #### Usage

 Run to view all options.
-You may require to set up your desired range of length and limit the number of results.
+In most cases, you will only need to specify the path to the file.

 #### Compiling